aclemen1/modulr/README.md

 `modulr` has been developed by the University of Lausanne in Switzerland.
 The main goal of this package was to support the production of the institutional statistics and sets of indicators.
 Streamlined industrialization of data-related processes, agility, reusability and coding with fun in a distributed development environment were the first requirements.

-`modulr` is in production for several months as by July 2015, with unprecedented results and great adoption among various teams.
-Therefore, it is an honour to open the code and share it with the vibrant community of R users, teachers, researchers, and developers.
+`modulr` is in production for several months as by August 2015, with unprecedented results and great adoption among various teams.
+Therefore, we are thrilled to open the code and share it with the vibrant community of R users, teachers, researchers, and developers.

 `modulr` is deeply inspired from `AngularJS` and `RequireJS` for Javascript, as well as `guice` for Java.